 The generated 4.5V is then available for use by DC-DC converters.
 Here, DC-DC conversion refers to switching regulators.
 Depending on their architecture, switching regulators can increase (boost) or reduce (buck) the voltage levels.
 A major benefit compared to linear regulators is their lower PCB footprint and power consumption.
 However, they can also be susceptible to noise.

 All official Arduino boards have been designed to reduce the noise level to the minimum, with the use of premium PCB manufacturing and stringent quality control.
 Purchasing counterfeit boards may lead to reduced power quality and loss of functionality.

 To the right, we can see components that make use of these generated voltages.
 Note that in some cases, components may make use of multiple voltage levels to operate.

-In order to explain complex interactions, conceptual diagrams similar to the Power Tree are widely used by domain experts to quickly and efficently convey information.
-For a survey of how conceptual diagrams are used in various disciplines see:
+In order to explain complex interactions, conceptual diagrams similar to the Power Tree are widely used by domain experts to quickly and efficiently convey information.
+For a survey of how conceptual diagrams are used in various disciplines, see:

 The Engineering Kit Rev2 goes into more detail about how Model-based Design can be used to develop and understand complex systems.